MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/sys-admin-tools-network-printer.md

 ---
 # required metadata

-title: System admin network printers
+title: Manage access to network printers across legal entities
-description: This topic how you can use the new System administration utility to set up network printers.
+description: This topic provides information about how to use the new System administration utility to set up network printers.
 author: tjvass
 manager: AnnBe
-ms.date: 12/03/2018
+ms.date: 12/11/2018
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-platform